DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for NFL, college football, MLB and more

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-From a pair of MLB playoff contests to the Monday Night Football matchup between the Chiefs and Jaguars, options are aplenty to capitalize on the latest DraftKings Pick6 promo code.
-Whether you want to make NFL player props on Patrick Mahomes and Travis Kelce or place MLB bets on Dodgers vs. Phillies or Cubs vs. Brewers, Pick6 is one of the best DFS apps to do just that.
+From NFL Week 6 to the WNBA Finals to NHL Opening Night to the MLB postseason, there is no shortage of options to use the latest DraftKings Pick6 promo code on.
+That's a luxury of the best DFS apps, like Pick6, where you can choose which sport, or sports, to make prop bets and player props on.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.